 Are you interested in finding a new state record?
-Most of the species below have never been document to occur in Vermont, but based off records from nearby states and/or the occurrence of suitable habitat in Vermont, we believe many of these bees are here.
+The species below have never been document to occur in Vermont, but based off records from nearby states and/or the occurrence of suitable habitat in Vermont, we believe many of these bees are here.
 Most of them are identifiable from photographs and can be targeted during specific time windows on their preferred plant or habitat.

 Spring (March – May)